 1. Price.

-Desk size significantly influences its price, so for consistency, I’ll compare Stand Desk’s 150 cm wide desktop version to its competitors.
+Desk size significantly influences its price, so for consistency, I’ll compare the Stand Desk’s 150 cm wide desktop version to its competitors.

 All Stand Desk orders come with free shipping, which is not standard in the industry.